-In 2019 FOMI began translocating white-faced storm petrels / rōrō, takahikare-moana from Rekohu / Chathams to Mana Island over a three-year period.
-The aim is to transfer up to 50 chicks in 2019, and 100 each in 2020 and 2021.
+From 2019 to 2021 FOMI translocated white-faced storm petrels / rōrō, takahikare-moana from Rekohu / Chathams to Mana Island over a three-year period.
 This work is made possible through funding from our major sponsor OMV New Zealand Ltd.

 To establish a self-sustaining population of white-faced storm petrels / rōrō, takahikare-moana on Mana Island – to help restore the cycle of nutrients from sea to land, and improve the habitat for other animals and plants.

-This translocation is part of the ongoing restoration of Mana’s original ecosystem based on a plan developed by DOC in 1999.
+This translocation was part of the ongoing restoration of Mana’s original ecosystem based on a plan developed by DOC in 1999.

 Conservation outcomes – short to long term